 We will just touch on each element here, but for full detailed articles on each step, take a look here.

-Step one: the backbone - aka. the premise
+Step 1: The Backbone - aka. the premise

-Step two: the skeleton - aka. the universal storyline
+Step 2: The Skeleton - aka. the universal storyline

 The skeleton is based on the Hero’s Journey, and has all the elements which are generally found in bestsellers and blockbusters.
 This goes from introduction to the protagonist’s world, through call to action, mentor teaching and various other steps up to the final conflict and return home.
 You can use a template to help build your skeleton.